section-engineering-education/engineering-education/articles/10-tips-for-working-with-node.js/index.md

 ## 10 Monitoring your Node.js application

-Monitoring helps to get the insights of your production, application to enhance a fast, stable production system.
-Which is critical in helping to detect performance problems of your system.
+Monitoring helps to get the insights of your production application to ensure a fast, stable and reliable system.
+Insights are critical in helping to detect performance problems of your system.
 As a developer, you need to know your system downtimes even before your customers start to complain about how your system is faulty thus you need real-time alerting for you to be notified immediately.
 Proper monitoring helps to get insight features of your application's behaviour.
-You need to know how much time does our app takes to run each function in the production environment.
-In addition, if you are using microservices, you need to monitor network connections and lower delays in the communication between tour services.
-Node.js application has two main ways of
+You need to know how much time does your app takes to run each function in the production environment.
+In addition, if you are using microservices, you need to monitor network connections and lower delays in the communication between two services.
+Node.js application monitoring has two main segments:
-monitoring:

 ### i.
 Server monitoring

 This revolves around your host machine.
 You need to constantly be
 checking:

--   Disk space
+-   Disk space.

--   CPU memory
+-   CPU memory.

--   CPU Time
+-   CPU Time.

--   CPU profiling
+-   CPU profiling.

--   Network reach
+-   Network.

 ### ii.
 Application monitoring

 This revolves around monitoring the health of your application instances such as

--   Databases
+-   Databases.

--   Handling Requests
+-   Handling Requests.

--   Response Time
+-   Response Time.

--   Server Requests
+-   Server Requests.

 Node.js monitoring frameworks include: